KnudsenMorten/ClientInspectorV2/README.md

 16. Windows firewall - settings for all 3 modes
 17. Group Policy - last refresh
 18. TPM information - relavant to detect machines with/without TPM

-Feel free to add more cool data-collections to suit your needs.
-If you want to take part in the community, please send me your collections, if you think they can be of great great value to others.
-Drop me an email on mok@mortenknudsen.net with your code, then I will include it - for the benefit of the whole community.

-I have a similar solution for Servers; **ServerInspector**.
-Unfortunately, it is not public.

 ## Desired State Dashboards - How to get insight of my environment from the data ?
 Initially, you will have access to Azure Dashboards installed by the [ClientInSpectorV2-DeploymentKit](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit)